john9francis/datastructures/README.md

 Hash values work almost like pointers, they are used to access a certain index in the set.
 Because of this, most set operations are O(1) performance.
 This is a great benefit of using sets, their excellent performance.

 ### Conflicts
+Sometimes there will be conflicts with a set when you want to add two of the same exact integer to it.
+If it's absolutely necessary, there are ways to include two of the same index in a set.
+These issues are called conflicts.
+One example of a conflict resolution is having one entry in a set be a list of multiple values.
+Conflicts in sets can take a toll on the performance, possibly making the set's performance O(n).

 ### Example

+Here's an example of a set.
+Let's say we have a paragraph, and we want a list of all the unique words in the paragraph.
+Here's a function using sets to solve our problem.

 ### Problem to solve